Additional Learning Resources

 After completing this course of modules, you should;

-• Know how to start insulin in patients with type 2 diabetes in primary care
+• Understand how to appropriately initiate insulin in people with type 2 diabetes

-• Know how to screen and treat microvascular complications of diabetes
+• Be able to recognise and manage acute complications of diabetes